sgainc/benchmarking/README.md

-# Repository Purpose: Benchmark Modules for Platform and Framework Evaluation
+# Benchmark Modules for Platform and Framework Evaluation

 ## Overview